0049 941 / 56 76 460

 Taormina, the famous small town high above the sea in the foothills of Mount Etna, offers an adorable setting – be it an event at the amphitheater, the fantastic view of the east coast or a stroll through the small alleys.

-Syracuse with its Old Town of Ortigia, which is located on an island, as well as Noto and Modica, gems of the Baroque, are UNESCO World Heritage listed and worth being explored.
+Syracuse with its Old Town of Ortigia, which is located on an island, as well as the Baroque gems of Noto and Modica are UNESCO World Heritage listed and well worth being explored.

 Sicily’s northwest near Palermo offers cultural sites which are no less interesting.
-The temple of Segesta, for example, and Agrigento count among the island's best preserved Greek places of worship.
+Not only Agrigento, the temple of Segesta too, for example, counts among the island's best preserved Greek places of worship.

-The small, medieval town of Erice sits enthroned high above Trapani.
-This destination of pilgrimages in ancient times should still be on the to-see list of any visitor to Sicily today.
+The small, medieval town of Erice, which sits enthroned high above Trapani, was the destination of pilgrimages in ancient times.
+It should still be on the to-see list of travelers to Sicily today.

 A masterpiece of Norman architecture is found near Palermo - the monastery of Monreale with its Normal cathedral and impressive cloister.